Phurba: Etymology

 Mayer (1996) contests Boord's assertion, pointing out that eminent Sanskritists such as Sakya Pandita employed Vajrakīlaya.
 Further, he argues:

 Fabrication and components

 The fabrication of phurba is quite diverse.
-Having pommel, handle, and blade, phurba are often segmented into suites of triunes on both the horizontal and vertical axes, though there are notable exceptions.
+Having pommel, handle, and blade, phurba are often segmented into suites of triunes on both the horizontal and vertical axes, although there are notable exceptions.
 This compositional arrangement highlights the numerological importance and spiritual energy of the integers three and nine.
 Phurba may be constituted and constructed of different materials and material components, such as wood, metal, clay, bone, gems, horn or crystal.